ai4city-hkust/Single-node-slurm-setup-with-multiple-GPUs/README.md

 nvidia-smi
 ```

 ### Step 5.
-GPU computing readiness
+(Optional) GPU computing readiness
-The server has cuda drivers installed, but for DL work one needs to install one's own virtual environments with the appropriate packages (as some codes require specific versions of the cuda and other libraries).
+The server has cuda drivers installed, but for DL work you need to install your own virtual environments with the appropriate packages (as some codes require specific versions of the cuda and other libraries).
 This is assumed to be common knowledge and expected to be done by the user (aided by his/her thesis supervisor).
 For beginners, it is advised to stick to the common and 'ready' solutions, e.g. pytorch stable releases.

 ### Step 6.
 Move your work from your laptop to the server
 Use scp